 SiteLock is a service that is sold by a lot of popular hosts.
 A lot of them have licensing deals with SiteLock.
 Hostgator is one company that is partnered with SiteLock.
+They seem to be a big partner with EIG owned companies.
 So, there is a good chance you have heard of them before.
 Maybe your website has been hacked, or your host has notified you that your account has been suspended.
 Typically, they require you to purchase SiteLock to help safeguard your files.
 Should you hurry up and purchase SiteLock or is it just a waste of money?
 In this article I hope to teach you everything you need to know about SiteLock; then you can decide if it’s right for your website or not.

 Pros & Cons of SiteLock